oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

     ![Use Create App Wizard](images/use-create-app-wizard.png " ")

-5. Since you will create a new application, enter the name **Modernization** and leave the App Icon and Appearance with default values.
+5. Since you will create a new application, enter the name **Modernization** and leave the app icon and appearance with default values.
 Click **Add Page**.

     ![Add Page](images/add-page1.png " ")